Pause the show you’re watching for just a sec.

 Where to Find Foreign Language Movies and TV Series

-Apart from all the great resources on FluentU and in your local public library, with the internet we now have easier access to a huge variety of films and series.
+Apart from all the great resources on FluentU and in your local public library, with the internet, we now have easier access to a huge variety of films and series.

 These are both fee-based online video streaming sites.
 You pay monthly and gain access to a huge library of films and TV series, though both offer a free trial.

 You can search by language and topic, and choose to add subtitles in a huge number of languages.
 The transcript is also available in the original language and in the translation.

-Type in the name of the film or series, and if you want subtitles you can try to add that in to the search box as well.
-For example, if I want to watch The IT Crowd with Italia subtitles I could try searching for “The IT Crowd sub ITA.”
+Type in the name of the film or series, and if you want subtitles you can try to add that to the search box as well.
+For example, if I want to watch “The IT Crowd” with Italian subtitles I could try searching for “The IT Crowd sub ITA.”

 - Chinese TV | Chinese movies